RafilxTenfen/getter-setter/README.md

 - This is a project to test ChainLink functionalities

-- The goal of this is to use an External Initiator that watches for a oracle contract event in the kovan testnet and triggers a task to write into another smartcontract into the rinkeby testnet
+- The goal of this is to use an External Initiator that watches for an oracle contract event in the kovan testnet and triggers a task to write into another smart contract into the rinkeby testnet

 ### Assumptions
 - You should have the following tecnologies to run this project